MLB Tuesday scores, highlights, updates, news: Harper, Trout trade HRs in Anaheim

 "What'd you do Tuesday night?"
 "Oh nothing, I just watched the two best baseball players on the planet trade home runs."

+And because that wasn't enough, Harper led off the eighth inning with a triple.
+He scored on Ryan Zimmerman 's single to give the Nationals a 3-2 lead.

-What a fun game.
+What a fun game featuring two of the game's top talents.

-Unstoppable Dodgers wins 10th straight
+Unstoppable Dodgers win 10th straight

 Another day, another Dodgers win.
 This one wasn't a laugher, however.
 Cody Bellinger drove in a run with a single in the first inning and ... that's it.
 The final score was 1-0.